seanzhuh/SeqTR/README.md

 # SeqTR

+If you want to run a demo for single image inference, please refer to [demo](./demo/README.md).

 ![overview](./teaser/overview.png)

 This is the official implementation of [SeqTR: A Simple yet Universal Network for Visual Grounding](https://arxiv.org/abs/2203.16265), which simplifies and unifies the modelling for visual grounding tasks under a novel point prediction paradigm.